SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 {% include docs/feature_version.html content=version_note %}

 The split view component manages the presentation of hierarchical content on a page.
-A split view consists of a two (or multiple) column interface showing multiple views in parallel.
-Split views are useful for navigating multiple levels of content hierarchy, like traversing a list of items to view each item.
+A split view consists of a two column (or multiple column) interface showing multiple views in parallel.
+Split views are useful for navigating multiple levels of content hierarchy, such as traversing a list of items to view each item.

-The split view component is introduced with the "B2B Commerce Organization", also know as my company.
-This is a self service adminstration, that requires managing various entities such as business units, budgets, cost centers, etc. All those entities are presented as a list of items that can be opened and edited.
-The split view component gives a very comfortable layout to go through the list of items and edit them accordingly.
+You can see Spartacus making use of the split view component in B2B Commerce Organization (also known as My Company).
+Entities, such as business units, budgets and cost centers, are presented as lists of items that can be opened and edited.
+The split view component offers a clear layout that allows you to go through the lists and edit them as needed.

 ## Components

-The split view component is build out of two components.
-The `SplitViewComponent` is used as a root element for the split view and can host multiple `ViewComponent` elements.
+The split view component is itself built from two components: the `SplitViewComponent` is used as a root element for the split view, and it can host multiple `ViewComponent` elements.
+The following is an example:

 ```html
 <cx-split-view>